 Under 18-4-401 (2)(b) CRS, Colorado law defines the crime of petty theft or petty larceny as intentionally stealing property valued at less than $50.00.
 This crime is a petty offense that can be punished by up to $500 in fines and up to 6 months in jail as well as a court order to make victim restitution payments.

 Examples of petty larceny offenses may include:

-It may be possible to negotiate the charge down to a lesser petty offense or even a full dismissal as part of a Colorado plea deal.
+It may be possible to negotiate the criminal charge down to a lesser petty offense or even a full dismissal as part of a Colorado plea deal.
 Common petty theft defenses include:

 To help you better understand Colorado’s petty larceny law, our Colorado criminal defense lawyers discuss the following, below:

-People commit petty theft in violation of section 18-4-401 of the Colorado Revised Statutes (C.R.S.) when they intentionally and unlawfully take property worth less than $50 that does not belong to them.
+People commit petty theft of property in violation of section 18-4-401 of the Colorado Revised Statutes (C.R.S.) when they intentionally and unlawfully take property worth less than $50 that does not belong to them.
 Petty theft can take several forms, such as:

 Note that people can be convicted of theft if they take property that they co-own, and they fail to get the co-owners’ authorization.1

 Theft is a Colorado class 1 petty offense if the value of the item(s) is less than fifty dollars ($50).
 In addition to restitution to the victim, consequences of Colorado petty offense theft can include a maximum penalty of: